metro-digital/terraform-google-cf-cloudarmor-policy/README.md

   `pre_configured_rules_overwrites` input variable following the structure outlined [here](./docs/TERRAFORM.md#inputs).
-Rules are by default enabled by with a [sensitivity level][paranoia-explainer] (also referred to as _paranoia level_) of `1` which only represents a baseline security.
-Production systems handling real customer data should use a sensitivity level of at least `2`.
+Rules are by default enabled by with a [sensitivity level][paranoia-explainer] (also referred to as _paranoia level_) of `2` which is a good starting point for production systems.
 Google outlines how to fine tune the pre-configured rules in [this blog post][sensitivity-post].

   The following rules are enabled by default: